ramihomecare1-commits/my-deepseek-bot/HYBRID_SETUP.md

 2. Use Gemini Flash for FREE monitoring every minute
 3. Escalate to DeepSeek R1 only when needed (≥70% confidence)
 4. Send Telegram alerts for escalations and decisions
-5. Execute paper trades if confirmed
+5. Execute trades via Bybit API if confirmed

 ## 📊 Typical Usage Pattern